A hot toddy with tea recipe. This hot toddy for a cold is made with honey, citrus, ginger, and spices.

 - 2 whole cloves

-- Place tea bag in mug.
+- Place the tea bag in a mug.
 Pour hot water over and let steep until sufficiently strong.
-Remove tea bag from mug.
+Remove the tea bag from the mug.

-- Add ginger slice, lemon juice, Don Victor Honey, cinnamon stick, star anise, orange peel, and cloves.
+- Add the liquor, lemon juice, and honey.
 Stir to dissolve honey.